OWASP/owasp-summit-2017/Outcomes/CISO/GDPR-letter.md

 - Do you need consent to record an IP Address?
 - What is “legitimate business context”?

-As an IP address is not necessary unique to a person, at what point does it become PII?
+As an IP address is not necessarily unique to a person, at what point does it become PII?
 See the following scenarios:

   - IP address
   - IP address from known Proxy / TOR / UPA, etc.